icinganalysis/icinganalysis.github.io/content/NACA-TN-3338.md

 ![Figure 12](images/naca-tn-3338/Figure12.png)

-Special nozzles with fast acing solenoids were used.
+Special nozzles with fast acting solenoids were used, but the spray part was the same as the usual IRT nozzles.

-It is not clear to me if the nozzles were otherwise similar to the Icing Research Tunnel "STD" or "MOD1" nozzles, so they may produce a different spray characteristic.
+> These nozzles are of the same design as those used in the main icing spray system of the icing tunnel and are located in the same low-air-velocity section of the tunnel.

 ![Figure 11](images/naca-tn-3338/Figure11.png)